nipy/nipy/doc/glossary.rst

       derived from GPL code also uses a GPL license.
 See also: http://en.wikipedia.org/wiki/GNU_General_Public_License

+   ICA
+      Independent component analysis is a multivariate technique related to :term:`PCA`, to estimate independent components of signal from multiple sensors.
+In functional imaging, this usually means detecting underlying spatial and temporal components within the brain, where the brain voxels can be considered to be different sensors of the signal.
+See the `wikipedia ICA`_ page.

    Matlab
       matlab_ began as a high-level programming language for working with matrices.
 Over time it has expanded to become a fairly